Requirements for Participation:

 In order to participate on an athletic team at CCA, the following must be done.

-The physical/parent permission form can be found under forms & links this must be completed by your family physician before your student athlete may participate in any practices.
+The PIAA Physical form can be found under forms & links this must be completed by a Licensed Physician before your student athlete may participate in any practices.
 This form will be for all athletes 6th through 12th grades interested in trying out for any Calvary sports team.

 If your child plays more than one sport during the same school year, prior to starting their next sport they must hand in a Re-Certification form (Section 7 of the PIAA Physical).
 This form requires a parent signature and will ask if medical conditions/injuries have taken place since the athlete’s initial physical was completed.
-If nothing has changed, your athlete does not need to see their physician again, but does still need to hand in the form to the Athletic Office.
-If an injury has occurred since the initial physical (ex: concussion, broken bone), your athlete would need to see the physician again and needs the physician to fill out Section 8 of the PIAA Physical and hand that in to the Athletic Office as well.
+If nothing has changed, your athlete does not need to see their physician again, but does still need to hand in the form to the Athletic Office with a parent signature.
+If an injury has occurred since the initial physical (ex: concussion, broken bone, etc.), your athlete would need physician to fill out Section 8 of the PIAA Physical and hand that in to the Athletic Office as well.
 These forms can be found on the “Forms” page, or in the Athletic Office.

 A fee of $175 ($200 for Cheer) is to be paid for each sport played at the junior and senior high level.
 This fee is used to offset the cost of operating an interscholastic sports program.
 The athletic fee for each season is due on the first day of practice; no student will be permitted to practice without the submission of the athletic fee.
 You will receive a refund check if your athlete does not make the team.
 Students who quit after the first game or are placed on academic probation after the first game will not have the athletic fee refunded.

-At the end of the marking period, if a student has failed any of the four core subjects (64% or lower) or has two Ds (65%-69%) in any of the four core subjects, he/she will be ineligible to participate in sports for fifteen school days beginning on the day grades are reported to the office.
+At the end of the marking period, if a student has failed any of the four core subjects, or a language course (64% or lower) or has two Ds (65%-69%) in any of the four core subjects, he/she will be ineligible to participate in sports for fifteen school days beginning on the day grades handed to the students.

-At the end of the school year, the student’s yearly average grade in the core subjects rather than the fourth marking period shall be used to determine the student’s eligibility for the next grading period.
+At the end of the school year, the student’s yearly and/or quarterly average grade in the core subjects shall be used to determine the student’s eligibility for the upcoming fall season.
 Students whose work does not meet the standards provided but attend summer school and correct their deficiencies, shall be eligible.

 A student may be removed from a team and from further participation for serious or repeated behavior problems.
 Such a student will be eligible to participate again only after the principal grants permission.
 Student athletes that are suspended are likewise suspended from all activities for the duration of the suspension.